chef/chef-web-docs/chef_master/source/setup_visibility_chef_automate.rst

 Configure a Data Collector token in Chef Automate
 -------------------------------------------------

 All messages sent to Chef Automate are performed over HTTP and are authenticated with a pre-shared key called a "token."
-A default token is configured for every Chef Automate installation, but it is recommended that you create your own.
+Every Chef Automate installation configures a default token by default, but we strongly recommend that you create your own.

 To set your own token, add the following to your ``/etc/delivery/delivery.rb`` file: